-CHAPEL HILL — Gabby Mayo of Southeast Raleigh High School and Dee Bost of Concord High School have been named winners of the 2007 Athlete of the Year awards by the North Carolina High School Athletic Association (NCHSAA).
+CHAPEL HILL — Jannetta Robinson of Pender High School and E.J.
+Abrams-Ward of Thomasville High School have been named winners of the 2008 Athlete of the Year awards by the North Carolina High School Athletic Association (NCHSAA).

 These are the top athletic awards given by the NCHSAA to honor the most outstanding male and female high school athletes in the state.
 They were presented at the Dean E, Smith Center on the University of North Carolina campus during the NCHSAA's Annual Meeting on Thursday.

 Both of the winners were selected by a special panel of media representatives from across the state.
 They were each presented with the Pat Best Memorial Trophy, named for the former Goldsboro High principal and president of the NCHSAA who died unexpectedly in 1988.

 "We congratulate these fine student-athletes on their great achievements during their high school careers," said Charlie Adams, executive director of the NCHSAA.
 "Both have tremendously impressive credentials along the lines of the previous outstanding winners of this award, and we certainly wish them the best in the future."

 Abrams is a tremendous three-sport athlete, excelling in football, basketball and baseball.

 In football, he was a 6-5, 220-pound star who was a linebacker but played quarterback because that is where his team, a perennial power, needed him.
 During the 2007 campaign he rushed for 1,288 yards and scored nine touchdowns while throwing for better than 2,000 yards and 24 scores.
 He was named to several all-state teams in that sport and played in the Shrine Bowl.